Savannah Uber/Lyft Accident Lawyers

 One unique aspect of ridesharing accidents is that drivers are not “on the clock” at all times.
 As such, the claims process will depend on whether an Uber or Lyft driver was on duty at the time an accident occurred.
 Georgia state law requires all Uber drivers carry insurance policies that meet or exceed state minimums, regardless of whether they are on duty.
 On the other hand, most insurers will not cover people in accidents when they operate a motor vehicle for hire.
 To address this issue, Uber and Lyft offer their own coverage when a driver logs into an app or actively transports a passenger.
 Here is how the process works:

-Because of the complexities of liability involved, victims of Uber and Lyft accidents often benefit from an attorney to help them with their claims.
+Because of the complexities of liability involved, victims of Savannah Uber and Lyft accidents often benefit from an attorney to help them with their claims.
 Determining the nature of the driver’s duty status requires an investigation and possibly even a subpoena of their app activity.
-The Savannah ride sharing accident attorneys at Butler Prather LLP provides valuable assistance in determining fault in a ridesharing crash and holding the responsible parties accountable.
-Contact us to schedule a free review of your legal options.
+The Savannah ridesharing accident attorneys at Butler Prather LLP provide valuable assistance in determining fault in a ridesharing crash and holding the responsible parties accountable for catastrophic injuries or car accident fatalities.
+Contact us at (706) 322-1990 to schedule a free review of your legal options.